| Airbrush

 Action

-of washes to a dense, solid colour in a single pass.
+to a dense, solid colour in a single pass.

 Some

-models have an adjusting screw or ring that fixes the trigger
+models have an adjusting screw or ring that fixes the trigger at

-at a certain point so that it can be used as a fixed double action
+a certain point so that it can be used as a fixed double action

 airbrush.
-This allows the presetting of a fixed spray volume,
+This allows the presetting of a fixed spray volume, ideal

-ideal for nail artists.
-A
+for nail artists.

-double-action airbrush, although more expensive than other types,
+airbrush, although more expensive than other types, is a tool well

-is a tool well worth the investment.
-If looked after correctly,
+worth the investment.
+If looked after correctly, it will serve the

-it will serve the user well for years to come. |
+user well for years to come. |